Sam Hughes: Boer War service

-Hughes would continually campaign, unsuccessfully, to be awarded a Victoria Cross (V.C.) for actions that he had supposedly taken in the fighting.
-The Canadian historian René Chartrand wrote that "...Hughes's character may be read from the fact that he had actually asked for the V.C. for his services in South Africa".
-Hughes's recommendation of himself for a V.C. was most unorthodox as normally one had to be recommended for the award.
+Hughes would continually campaign, unsuccessfully, to be awarded a Victoria Cross (VC) for actions that he had supposedly taken in the fighting.
+The Canadian historian René Chartrand wrote that "...Hughes's character may be read from the fact that he had actually asked for the VC for his services in South Africa".
+Hughes's recommendation of himself for a VC was most unorthodox as normally one had to be recommended for the award.
 Hughes published most of his own accounts of the war, often saying that when he left, the British commander was "sobbing like a child."
 In fact, Hughes was dismissed from Boer War service in the summer of 1900 for military indiscipline, and sent back to Canada.
 Letters in which Hughes charged the British military with incompetence had been published in Canada and South Africa.
 Hughes had also flagrantly disobeyed orders in a key operation by granting favourable terms to an enemy force which surrendered to him.
 Although Hughes had proved a competent, and sometimes exceptional, front-line officer, boastfulness and impatience told strongly against him.
-Hughes's demand for a V.C. was refused, but as a consolation prize, his demand for to be knighted for his Boer War services was granted, albeit only belatedly in 1915, and therefore Hughes was proud to be known as "Sir Sam".
-By this time, Hughes had become convinced that he deserved not one, but two V.C.s for his service in South Africa, a demand that exasperated the War Office in London who patiently told Hughes one could not recommend oneself for the V.C., and his requests for a V.C. bar could not be considered.
+Hughes's demand for a VC was refused, but as a consolation prize, his demand to be knighted for his Boer War services was granted, albeit only belatedly in 1915, and therefore Hughes was proud to be known as "Sir Sam".
+By this time, Hughes had become convinced that he deserved not one, but two VCs for his service in South Africa, a demand that exasperated the War Office in London, who patiently told Hughes one could not recommend oneself for the VC, and his requests for a VC bar could not be considered.